 Remdesivir is an antiviral drug being studied as a treatment for COVID-19.
-Gilead Sciences Inc., the pharmaceutical company that makes remdesivir, received an Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration on May 1, 2020 to allow the medication to be utilized by hospitalized COVID-19 patients with severe disease.
+Gilead Sciences Inc., the pharmaceutical company that makes remdesivir, received approval from the U.S. Food and Drug Administration on October 22, 2020 to allow the medication to be utilized by hospitalized COVID-19 patients who are adults and children aged 12 years or older.Children younger than 12 years of age may receive remdesivir through an Emergency Use Authorization (EUA).

 Yes.
 Other antiviral medications are being studied to see if they might help treat COVID-19.
 Therapies directed at a person’s immune system are also under study.
 The use of convalescent plasma, which involves taking the plasma from a person who has recovered from COVID-19 and infusing it into a person with the illness, is being studied.
 For information on how to donate plasma if you have recovered from COVID-19, please see information from the FDA here.
 For more information about therapies under investigation, please see here.

 There is currently no scientific evidence to show that taking ibuprofen while sick with COVID-19 will lead to worsening illness.
 For persons looking for a medication to reduce their fever, acetaminophen might be preferable.
 Both acetaminophen and ibuprofen, like any other medication, can have serious side effects.
 You should consult with your healthcare provider if you are unsure what the best medication is for you.

 No, it is not.
 Drinking or injecting bleach is VERY dangerous and can cause serious illness or death.
 Please consult a licensed physician or other healthcare provider for treatment recommendations.

 Page last reviewed: November 19, 2020